kannasuresh99/nextjs-theme-treact/README.md

 The react version of this theme is available at https://treact.owaiskhan.me/.

-I downloaded it has react theme and converted it into a Nextjs theme.
+I downloaded it as a react theme and converted it into a Nextjs theme.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).